johnnygangoo/LyricalGenius/JohnnyGangoo_LyricalGenius.md

 will be made we need to be communative with eachother about what happens when a user clicks a certain button or when an invalid response is sent.

 ##  Conceptual Design
-This project will build of an already created open source scraper project.
+This project will build off of an already existing open source scraper project.
 Genius and Twilio both have api's that can be used for free.
 HTML/CSS will potentially be used for styling application while Vanilla Javascript and Node.js will be responsilble for handling the heavy work.
 This heavy work includes grabbing the song name, finding it (using the
 Genius api) displaying it to the user (on the client side), then from there having the user enter the number at which they would like to send the lyrics to.
 From there once "send" is hit the lyrics and mobile number are sent to node to be parsed a used with twilio api to begin to send the messages.